 We have concentrated our research and development efforts on our genome editing platform, which uses CRISPR technology.
 Our future success depends on the successful development of this novel genome editing therapeutic approach.
 To date, no therapeutic product that utilizes genome editing, including CRISPR technology, has been approved in the United States or Europe and there have been only a limited number of clinical trials involving the use of a therapeutic utilizing genome editing technologies.
-For example, we are aware of a limited number of groups initiating clinical trials using CRISPR technology.
-Because our programs are all in the research or preclinical stage, we have not yet been able to assess safety in humans, and there may be long-term effects from treatment with any of our future product candidates that we cannot predict at this time.
+Because we have not yet dosed any patients with our product candidates, we have not yet been able to assess safety in humans, and there may be long-term effects from treatment with any of our future product candidates that we cannot predict at this time.
 Any product candidates we may develop will act at the level of DNA, and, because animal DNA differs from human DNA, it will be difficult for us to test our future product candidates in animal models for either safety or efficacy.
 Also, animal models do not exist for some of the diseases we expect to pursue in our programs.
 As a result of these factors, it is more difficult for us to predict the time and cost of product candidate development, and we cannot predict whether the application of our genome editing platform, or any similar or competitive genome editing platforms, will result in the identification, development, and regulatory approval of any medicines.
 There can be no assurance that any development problems we experience in the future related to our genome editing platform or any of our research programs will not cause significant delays or unanticipated costs, or that such development problems can be solved.
 We may also experience delays in developing a sustainable, reproducible, and scalable manufacturing process or transferring that process to commercial partners.
-Any of these factors may prevent us from completing our preclinical studies or any clinical
+Any of these factors may prevent us from completing our preclinical studies or any clinical trials that we may initiate or commercializing any product candidates we may develop on a timely or profitable basis, if at all.